vindarel/bookshops/README.md

 - for DVDs: https://www.momox-shop.fr
 - and for CDs: https://www.discogs.com (may need more testing)

-We retrieve: the title and authors, the price, the publisher(s), the cover,...
+We retrieve: the title and authors, the price, the isbn, the publisher(s), the cover,...

+This library forms the heart of [Abelujo](https://gitlab.com/vindarel/abelujo/), a free software for bookshops.

 ![](cli-search.png)